guilhermehas/guilhermehas.github.io/agda-posts/small-step-reduction.lagda.md

     → Value (nat x)
 ```

-# Small Step
+# Small-Step

-Now, it will be defined the small step semantic of this programming language:
+Now, it will be defined the small-step semantic of this programming language:

 ```
 infixr 2 _—→_